-There are cases where you may want to remove bad backlinks from Google.
+There are cases you might want to remove bad backlinks from Google.

-Either because you purchased links from some untrustworthy SEO company, participated in link exchange schemes or because you made the mistake of building low quality unnatural links to your website.
+Maybe because you purchased links from some untrustworthy SEO company or participated in link exchange schemes or because you made the mistake of building low quality unnatural links to your website.

 Regardless of the reason, Google will punish you because link building is a violation of Google webmaster guidelines.